This text offers you multiple aspects about global positioning systems for mobile devices.

 - Everyone can be tracked anywhere on Earth

-- Your girlfriend and the government could spy you
+- The government could spy you

 - How does satellite tracking work?

 - Where did the Global positioning technology start?